-At the Royal Ontario Museum, the rich cultures of the world are celebrated and displayed alongside fascinating artifacts from civilizations past.
-See the fossilized skeletons of colossal dinosaurs, evidence of the earliest Canadian societies, beautiful Chinese temple art, and so much more.
+At Royal Ontario Museum (ROM), the rich cultures of the world are celebrated and displayed alongside fascinating artifacts from civilizations past.
+See the fossilized skeletons of colossal dinosaurs, beautiful Chinese temple art, and so much more.

-The Royal Ontario Museum has an extensive collection of over six million items from around the globe, and the museum attracts over one million visitors every year.
-With such fascinating galleries and exhibitions to explore, the Royal Ontario Museum is most certainly worth checking out...probably more than once.
+ROM has an extensive collection of over 13.5 million artworks, artifacts, and specimens from around the world and across the ages.
+ROM is also the most visited museum in Canada.
+With such fascinating galleries and exhibitions to explore, ROM is most certainly worth checking out...probably more than once.

 A Gallery Guide, Tips and Tricks for a Better Visit